Scanning Electron Microscopy (ZEISS EVO LS 10)

 Environmental SEM: An uncoated biological/industrial materials can be examined in a high chamber pressure atmosphere of water vapor.
 Therefore, specimens can be analyzed using ESEM without destruction and additional specimen preparation procedures

 EDAX: Technique used for the elemental analysis/chemical characterization of a sample.
-It relies on an interaction of some source of X-ray excitation and a sample
+It relies on the interaction of some source of X-ray excitation and a sample

 |Instrument||Usage Charge (INR)|